Farah, Afghanistan

+Farah is home to the tomb of Muhammad Jaunpuri.

 Land use

 Farah is located in western Afghanistan between Kandahar and Herat, close to the border with Iran, although it lacks a direct road connection with the latter.
 Farah has a very clear grid of roads distributed through the higher-density residential areas.
-However barren land (35%) and vacant plots (25%) are the largest land uses and combine for 60% of total land use.
+However barren land (35%) and vacant plots (25%) combine for 60% of the total land use.

 History

 Ancient history

 The Citadel at Farah is probably one of a series of fortresses constructed by Alexander the Great, the city being an intermediate stop between Alexandria Arachosia (modern Kandahar) and Herat, the location of another of Alexander's fortresses.
 The "Alexandria" prefix was added to the city's name when Alexander came in 330 BC.

 Under the Parthian Empire, Farah fell under the satrapy of Aria, and was one of its key cities.
 It is thought to be Phra, mentioned by Isidorus Characenus in the 1st century AD, or Alexandria Prophthasia mentioned by Pliny the Elder, Stephanus of Byzantium (Stephanus also called it Phrada (Φράδα)) and the 4th century Peutinger Map.

 In the 5th century AD Farah was one of the major strongholds on the eastern frontier of the Sassanid Empire.
 It was of some strategic importance, commanding the approaches to India and Sistan from Herat.